The test was designed to assess skills in reading comprehension, writing, vocabulary, and oral communication.

-The test has a specific and unique format that has been created to assess the above mentioned criteria in a timely and efficient way.
+The test has a specific and unique format that was created to assess the above-mentioned criteria in a timely and efficient way.
 You are not expected to do an extensive amount of preparation for this test.
-What we are trying to assess cannot be learned overnight or over a month.
-The review materials suggested (see the “How to Prepare for the Test” section below) are intended as review items and NOT study items.
+What we are trying to assess cannot be learned overnight.
+The review materials suggested (see the “How to Prepare for the Test” section below) are intended as review items, NOT as study items.

 Format of the Test